Purple Sweet Potato Salmon Sushi Roll

 - Transfer the sushi roll onto a cutting board and slice into sushi pieces.
 Make sure you’re using an extra-sharp knife to keep the roll intact.

-- Drizzle with Brain Octane Oil and top with pink Himalayan sea salt.
+- Drizzle with Brain Octane Oil and top with Himalayan pink salt before you dig in!

 *A note on peppers: Peppers, like other vegetables in the nightshade family, are suspect on the Bulletproof Diet.
 They contain lectins, which may cause inflammation in sensitive people.
 You may experience brain fog, sore joints, bad skin, or even migraines.
 Lectins are a common autoimmune trigger that has been linked to a significant percentage of rheumatoid arthritis cases and is a trigger for skin problems.